 |Egress from Google Cloud||

-Egress traffic is sent through Google's network backbone, leaving at a global edge POP closest to your users.
+Egress traffic is sent through Google's network backbone, leaving at a global edge point of presence (PoP) closest to your users.

-Egress traffic is sent to the internet via a peering or transit network local to the Google Cloud region from which it originates.
+Egress traffic is sent to the internet through a peering or transit network local to the Google Cloud region from which it originates.